 What Happens If I Travel or Move While Awaiting My Adjustment of Status Interview?

-By , Attorney · Capital University Law School
+By , Attorney Capital University Law School

-If you are applying for U.S. lawful permanent residence (a "green card") through the process known as "adjustment of status," in which you submit your application materials to, and attend your interview at an office of U.S. Citizenship and Immigration Services (USCIS), then you can expect a long wait for an interview.
+If you are applying for U.S. lawful permanent residence (a "green card") through the process known as "adjustment of status," in which you submit your application materials to, and in many cases attend an interview at an office of U.S. Citizenship and Immigration Services (USCIS), then you can expect a long wait for an interview.
 That wait is typically months long, depending on the workload at your local USCIS office.
-This article will acquaint you with some of the legal and practical aspects of dealing with this wait.
+USCIS waives interviews in a few cases (usually the straightforward ones).
+But you might not find out until many months have gone by whether it will decide to waive your interview or not.

 If You Move While Awaiting an Adjustment Interview

-Within ten days of moving to a new address within the United States, you (and every immigrating member of your family) must let USCIS know about this.
-The law requires this of most non-U.S. citizens who remain in the U.S. for more than 30 days.
+Within 10 days of moving to a new address within the United States, you (and every immigrating member of your family) must let USCIS know about this.
+The law requires this of most non-U.S. citizens who remain in the United States for more than 30 days.
 (Parents of children should notify USCIS of the child's change of address.)
 The only people exempt from this notification requirement are diplomats with an "A" visa and official government representatives to an international organization with a "G" visa.

 Failure to tell USCIS about a change of address is a misdemeanor and can be punished with a jail term of up to 30 days, a fine of up to $200, or, in some cases, removal from the United States.
-Although it is unlikely that you will be prosecuted for this, there is still a good incentive for advising USCIS of your change of address.
-If USCIS doesn't know where to reach you, it might send important correspondence, including your interview notice, to the wrong address, and you might miss it entirely.
+Although it is unlikely that you will be prosecuted for this, the fact that you're awaiting an interview notice is still a good incentive for advising USCIS of your change of address.

 USCIS is required to send notices only to the last address it has for you.
 "I never got my interview notice" will not be an excuse for missing an interview if you moved and did not change your address with USCIS.
 You should not count on the U.S. Postal Service, or anyone living at your old address, to forward your mail to you at your new address.